Code-Institute-Submissions/Mair-E-MileStoneProject2/README.md

 # Testing
 ## Methods
 ### Validation
 - HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/).
-I encounted on error of ‘Stray start tag footer’, however this element is being used for the footer element of the page so I have left it in the html code.
+I encounted on error of ‘Stray start tag footer’, I then move dthe footer inside the body of the html to correct this.
 ![HTML Validator image](/assets/imagesrm/htmlvalidator.jpg)
 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/).
 I encounted no errors.
 ![CSS Validator imahe](/assets/imagesrm/cssvalidator.jpg)